 Corporation Tax is calculated on the profits of a Company, and is payable nine months and one day after the Company’s year end.
 Penalties and interest apply on amounts that aren’t paid by the due date.

-What should I do if Coronavirus means that I can’t make my Corporation Tax payment?
+What should I do if I can’t make my Corporation Tax payment?

-If you would like to discuss making a payment arrangement with HMRC, you should call the dedicated helpline number (0800 024 12220) to do so.
-They are open Monday to Friday 8am to 4pm.
+If you’d like to discuss making a payment arrangement with HMRC, you should call the dedicated helpline number (0300 200 3835) to do so BEFORE your payment is due.
+They are open Monday to Friday 8am to 6pm.

 What else should I consider before making a payment arrangement?